|Number of countries

 Surfshark is a big fan of IKEv2, which it uses as the default VPN protocol in all its apps.
 IKEv2 is not as battle-tested as OpenVPN, but is regarded as being very secure, and is increasingly popular with VPN services because it is much faster than OpenVPN encryption.

 Data Channel: an AES-256-GCM cipher.
-No additional authentication is required because authentication handled by AES-GCM.
+No additional authentication is required because authentication is handled by AES-GCM.

-It is worth noting that Surshark makes something of a deal about being security-audited by Cure53, but just to be clear: it is only the Chrome and Firefox browser extensions which has audited in this way.
+It is worth noting that Surfshark makes something of a deal about being security-audited by Cure53, but just to be clear: it is only the Chrome and Firefox browser extensions that have been audited in this way.

 Other security features

-Great news is that we detected no IP leaks of any kind on any tested platform, although it is still safest to use one of Surfshark's browser extensions to ensure against WebRTC leaks.
-The Windows, macOS, and iOS clients feature system-level kill switches.
+The great news is that we detected no IP leaks of any kind on any tested platform, although it is still safest to use one of Surfshark's browser extensions to ensure against WebRTC leaks.
+The Windows, macOS, and iOS clients feature system-level kill-switches.

-Surfshark uses bare metal servers.
-Some locations are virtual locations without a physical server presence, but these are a) clearly marked in the apps, and b) are run on servers operated by Surfshark and therefore from a privacy point of view count as bare metal servers.
-It also resolves all DNS requests itself on the server you connect to, which is ideal.
+Surfshark has diskless bare-metal servers that are completely under its control.
+Those servers are set up in volatile RAM which means it can pull the plug on them at any time and they will be completely wiped.
+Some locations are virtual locations without a physical server presence, but these are a) clearly marked in the apps, and b) are run on diskless servers operated by Surfshark – which is perfect in terms of privacy.
+It also resolves all DNS requests itself on servers controlled by itself.

-All Surfshark's software features the "CleanWeb" option.
-This is advertised as blocking ads, trackers, phishing, attacks, and malware, and is almost certainly a set of firewall rules that block connections based on a simple blocklist.
-Which should work well enough.
+All of Surfshark's software features the "CleanWeb" option.
+This is advertised as blocking ads, trackers, phishing, attacks, and malware, and is almost certainly a set of firewall rules that block connections based on a simple blocklist, which should work well enough.

 This feature is available in the Windows client.
 It allows you to "chain" VPN servers so that your data is routed between two VPN servers as it travels between you and the internet.